-The Board did not approve a change in dividend policy overall and will re-evaluate the payment of an additional dividend, special dividend, or interim dividend during 2018.
+The Board did not approve a change in dividend policy overall and will re-evaluate the payment of an additional dividend, or special dividend during 2018.

 23. OTHER SIGNIFICANT EVENTS

 Sale of DESFA

 DEPA Group operates in the wholesale, trading, transmission, distribution and supply of natural gas.
 It is currently owned 65% by HRADF ("Hellenic Republic Assets Development Fund") and 35% by Hellenic Petroleum SA.